Spanish market keeps the brakes on Telefonica's turnaround

 In the first quarter Telefonica said total connections or "accesses" to its services in Spain rose 0.8 percent, as new contracts signed for its internet, data and television services offset falling fixed and mobile phones deals.

-But that translated into a 3.8 percent in Spanish sales to 2.88 billion euros ($3.3 billion) and a 8.6 percent fall in operating income before depreciation and amortization (OIBDA) to 1.28 billion euros.
+But that translated into a 3.8 percent in Spanish sales to 2.88 billion euros and a 8.6 percent fall in operating income before depreciation and amortisation (OIBDA) to 1.28 billion euros.

 SHARES DOWN